-Low Trust: 1 Minimal/Moderate Trust: 2 High Trust: 3 Complete Trust: 4 Required complete guidance or was unprepared; preceptor had to do most of the tasks.
-"Preceptor did it."
-Was able to perform some tasks but required repeated directions.
-"Preceptor talked me through it."
-Demonstrated some independence; only required intermittent prompting.
-"Preceptor directed me from time to time."
-Functioned fairly independently, only needed assistance with nuances or complex situations.
+Low Trust: 1 Minimal/Moderate Trust: 2 High Trust: 3 Complete Trust: 4 Required complete guidance Was able to perform some tasks Demonstrated some Functioned fairly or was unprepared; but required repeated independence; only required independently, only needed preceptor had to do most of directions. intermittent prompting. assistance with nuances or the tasks.
+"Preceptor talked me through "Preceptor directed me from complex situations.
+"Preceptor did it." it." time to time."
 "Preceptor was available just in case."